 The constant term in linear regression analysis seems to be such a simple thing.
 Also

-known as the y intercept, it is simply the value at which the fitted line crosses the y-axis.
+known as the y intercept, it is simply the value at which the

 While the concept is simple, I’ve seen a lot of confusion about interpreting the constant.

 That’s not surprising because the value of the constant term is almost always meaningless!